Caring for Northland's dunes

 Pest plants in our dunes

-In many coastal areas, introduced species have been planted to stabilise or beautify dunes.
+In many coastal areas, introduced species have been planted to try to stabilise or beautify dunes.
 Plants also spread onto dunes from neighbouring properties.

 Help stop the spread of pest plants